 SideTracked caches have become a nationwide series of caches for public transport users.
 They are intended to provide quick cache-and-dashes at or nearby railway stations.
 Caches can be found close to stations of the national rail network and well as heritage railways.

 You are looking for a magnetic container.
-Please replace as found and don't push too far in.
+Please replace as found.